-Are any tracks excluded from my policy – or is it track specific?
+Are any tracks excluded from my policy?
+Is it track-specific?

-What’s the situation with journeys to and from the circuit?
+Am I covered during the journeys to and from the circuit?

 How much does track day insurance cost?

-There are a number of factors insurers consider before calculating your track day insurance cost.
+There are several factors insurers consider before calculating your track day insurance cost.

 The market value of your car

-Your age - younger drivers pay more and under 21s can’t usually be covered
+Your age and experience - younger drivers often pay more and under 21s can’t usually be covered

 Scope of cover required

-The number of days you’ll be needing cover - you may get discounts for multi-day cover
+The number of days you need cover - you may get discounts for multi-day cover

-The track you will be driving on - insurers see long straight tracks as lower risk than winding or technical routes
+The track you're driving on - many insurers see winding or technical routes as higher risk

 How can I get cheap track day insurance?

-Here are nine quick tips that could help you cut the cost of your cover:
+Here are 8 quick tips that could help you cut the cost of your cover:

-Pay a higher voluntary excess.
-The more you pay, the cheaper your insurance costs could be.
+Pay a higher voluntary excess: The more you pay, the cheaper your insurance costs could be.
 This also means you pay a higher amount towards any claim you make.

-Build up a record of track day experience over time.
-Some insurers offer discounts if you can point to some track day history.
+Build up a record of track day experiences: Some insurers offer discounts if you can point to some track day history.

-Don’t put your mates on a policy.
-Multiple drivers could push your premium up sharply.
+Don’t put your friends on a policy: Multiple drivers could push your costs up.

-Multi-day cover is usually better value if you want longer-term cover.
-If you buy a block of days and don’t use them up, the premium for the unused days might be refunded.
-But check before buying.
-Not all policies offer this.
+Choose multi-day cover: Multi-day cover is usually better value if you want longer-term cover.
+If you buy a block of days and don’t use them up, the cost for the unused days might be refunded.
+But check before buying as not all policies offer this.
 Also, if you buy a policy with multiple days, you pay a single admin fee rather than multiple.

-Insurers tend to look favorably on older drivers, as they have more experience on the road.
-So, if you have a few more years under your belt on the track your insurance could be cheaper.
+Highlight your personal experience: Insurers tend to look favourably at older drivers, as they have more experience on the road.
+So, if you have a few more years of experience on the track, your insurance could be cheaper.

-The more modifications on your car, the more it might cost to insure.
+Don't add modifications: The more modifications on your car, the more it might cost to insure.
 Try and keep these down.
-If you’ve modified your vehicle – brakes, suspension and engine upgrades, for example – you must disclose them.
-If not, your insurer’s within their rights to refuse to pay out.
+But, if you’ve modified your vehicle – brakes, suspension and engine upgrades, for example – you must disclose them.
+If not, your insurer’s within its rights to refuse to pay out.

-Opt for less cover.
-Insurance for half a day is cheaper than a full day if you don't require several days' worth of cover.
+Opt for less cover: Insurance for half a day is cheaper than a full day if you don't require several days' worth of cover.

 Does track day insurance cover me for driving my track car on the road?

-No, track day insurance covers you while you’re on the circuit and that’s it.
+No, track day insurance only covers you while you’re on the circuit.

-You may also find out that your standard car insurance won’t cover your track car on the road either.
+You may also find that your standard car insurance doesn't cover your track car on the road either.

-This is often due to the high value of performance cars, which makes them trickier – not to mention more expensive – to insure.
-Modifications you make to your track car can also cause issues with insurance, making it even harder to find standard road insurance.
+This is often due to the high value of performance cars, which makes them more difficult and more expensive to insure.

-But cover does exist.
-Modified car insurance policies are tailor-made to cover kitted out cars, and should provide you with cover for everyday driving.
-Likewise with high performance car insurance.
+But insurance cover does exist.
+Modified car insurance policies are tailor-made to cover these types of cars and should provide you with cover for everyday driving.
+Likewise with high-performance car insurance.

 It's important to highlight that you might need 2 separate policies.
-You may need 1 for track days, one for on-the-road driving.
+You may need 1 for track days and 1 for on-the-road driving.
 But if you look for it, you should be able to find the cover you need.

 There are a few other things to consider before taking your track car out on the road.
-Car tax and MOTs can be tricky, and you need to ensure your track car is road worthy.
+Car tax and MOTs can be tricky and you need to ensure your track car is roadworthy.
 This means its seatbelts, tyres, indicators and lights must be in good working order.

-While you may have a good sense of your car’s potential from local fast roads or motorways, you may not be familiar with the track itself.
+While you may have a good sense of your car’s potential from local fast roads or motorways, you may not be familiar with the track.